kristopolous/tumblr-scraper/README.md

       ]
     ]

-After it successfully writes, it will remove the source html data.
-There's a few reasons for this:
+After it successfully writes the json, the script will remove the source html data to conserve inodes and disk space.
+When the .ini support is added this will be configurable.

- * The graph is easily ready for any type of further analysis
- * It is 1/{{ $number of note pages }}th the number of files and about the same fractional amount for the file size.

-In fact, as you run it you'll see output like this:
+However, all the useful data (for my purposes any way) is captured in the json files.

+### output

     40:19 | 63:33 | 7505 | 3209.33 MB
     (1)     (2)     (3)    (4)